-Appendix D, "Module Identifiers for VMSES/E Messages," on page 749 shows the format of VMSES/E messages and lists the identifiers for each VMSES/E EXEC.
+Appendix D, "Module Identifiers for VMSES/E Messages," on page 755 shows the format of VMSES/E messages and lists the identifiers for each VMSES/E EXEC.

 Return codes issued by the VMFNLS EXEC might be returned to a user exit.
-For more information about user exits, see :USEREXIT.
+For more information about user exits, see ":USEREXIT." on page 634.